GeorgeSealy/GS-SDL-Test/README.md

 # Things To Do

+- Perspective render
+- Moveable camera (in code, not interactive)
 - Render basic cube mesh
+- Simple interactive camera model to move around (FLYING)
 - Update to Spherised-cube
 - Update to quad tree chunk rendering
 - Normal (and UV?) info
 - Basic shader for lighting
-- Simple camera model to move around (FLYING)
-- Simple camera model to move around (TO / FROM / ALTITUDE) plus switch between
+- Simple interactive camera model to move around (TO / FROM / ALTITUDE) plus switch between
 - Diagnostics on screen
 - Sky model
 - Basic terrain generation / rendering